-35 BEST Things to Do in Oaxaca for Food, Culture & History Lovers
+BEST (& Worst) Things to Do in Oaxaca for Food, Culture & History Lovers

 Want to fall in love with Oaxaca as much as I did?

 This travel guide will help you do just that!
 In this post, you’ll find 35 of the best things to do in Oaxaca City.
-It’s perfect for those who want to experience the history, culture, food, art, and natural beauty of this magical city.
+It’s perfect for those who want to experience this magical city’s history, culture, food, art, and natural beauty.

-The guide also has information on day trips to the towns, ruins, distilleries, waterfalls, and mountains around Oaxaca.
-These are places that I visited during my three trips to Oaxaca.
+The guide also has information on day trips to the towns, ruins, distilleries, waterfalls, and mountains around Oaxaca, which I visited during my three trips there.

-For those on a budget, I’ve also included detailed instructions on getting to these attractions by public transportation.
+I’ve also included detailed instructions on getting to these attractions by public transportation for those on a budget.

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate and a Bookshop.org Associate, I earn from qualifying purchases.
 Please see this website’s Disclosure for more info.